pranjal-rastogi/Python-Series/notes.md

 In short, `iter()` initializes the iterator, and `next()` fetches items from it.
 The `for` loop handles this for you automatically.

-## What is scope and closuer in python
+## What is scope and closure in python
 In Python:

 - **Scope** refers to the region where a variable can be accessed.
 Python has four types of scope: